havelund/tracecontract/dejavu/README.md

 The tool will indicate a violation of a property by printing what event number it concerns and what event.
 For example:

-    *** Property secure violated on event number 701:
+    *** Property incr violated on event number 3:

     #########################################################
-    #### access(John,passwordfile)
+    #### bid(chair,650)
     #########################################################

-indicates that event number 701 violates the property 'security', and that event is a line in the CSV file having the format:
+indicates that event number 3 violates the property `incr`, and that event is a line in the CSV file having the format:

-    access,John,passwordfile
+    bid,chair,650

 **Not enough bits per variable**
 If not enough bits have been allocated for a variable to hold the number of values generated for that variable, an assertion violation like the following is printed:

     *** java.lang.AssertionError: assertion failed:
-        10 bits is not enough to represent variable u.
+        10 bits is not enough to represent variable i.

 One can/should experiment with BDD sizes.